boalang/NR/misclassification/README.md

-# Misannotation in the NR database
+# Taxonomic Misclassification in the NR database

 ### Dataset
-* Boa<sub>g</sub> script output used to check misannotations.
+* Boa<sub>g</sub> script output used to check taxonomic misclassification.
 Following script is running on the entire database on XSEDE on a 5-node shared Hadoop cluster.

    ```
    s: Sequence = input;